We bleed … it’s not a secret and if it is still a taboo for some, I can only say, it isn’t taboo here 🙂

 Tampons & Sponges

 Sponges are a true natural product and therefore wonderfully sustainable.
-They are available from Kulmine in different sizes and as a set and are truly an experience in use.
-The sponges are a great alternative to e.g. Tampons and very hygienic as they can be easily boiled like the cups.
+They are available from Kulminein different sizes and as a set, and are truly an experience in use.
+The sponges are a great alternative to e.g. tampons and very hygienic as they can be easily boiled like menstrual cups.
 I would definitely recommend to try one of them!

 How sustainable can you make your period?